The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Stellar density profiles

 All of our four fields are aligned at DEC = 0$^\circ$, hence we can present a projected density profile by comparing the stellar counts for each tracer (nMSTO and RGB stars) with respect to their Right Ascension (RA).
 Based on \citet{2019ApJ...884...51G} simulations, the range of RA spanned by the 4 observed fields will cover the full density range that is expected to be found for the wake stellar overdensity.

-To define a zero point for the density profiles, we integrated the halo best-fit radial density profile according to \citet{2015ApJ...809..144X}, which corresponds to an Einasto profile \citep{1965TrAlm...5...87E} of $n = 3.1 \pm 0.5$, with an effective radius $r_{\rm eff} = 15 \pm 2$ kpc and a flattening of $q = 0.7 \pm 0.02$ defined as follows:
+To define a zero point for the density profiles, we first compute the expected mass of the Milky Way halo between 60 and 100 kpc, where the density contrast and therefore the signature of the wake is expected to be the highest \citep{2019ApJ...884...51G}.
+This mass is obtained by integrating the best-fit radial density profile for the MW halo according to \citet{2015ApJ...809..144X}, which corresponds to an Einasto profile \citep{1965TrAlm...5...87E} with a concentration index of $n = 3.1 \pm 0.5$, with an effective radius $r_{\rm eff} = 15 \pm 2$ kpc and a flattening of $q = 0.7 \pm 0.02$ defined as follows: